-5 Tips to Get Rid of a Muscle Contracture
+5 Tips to Get Rid of a Muscle Cramp

-A muscle contracture can be very painful, but with the correct care, it is possible to get rid of it naturally and alleviate the symptoms quickly.
+A muscle cramp can be very painful, but with the proper care it is possible to get rid of it naturally and alleviate the symptoms quickly.

-A muscle contracture is an involuntary muscle contraction of one or muscles in any part of the body, generally located in:
+A muscle cramp or contracture is an involuntary muscle contraction of one or muscles in any part of the body, generally located in: